cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

 - **Create the mesh:**
   - Go to: Mesh → Create Mesh
   - Select "Cylinder_1" as the geometry (if not already selected)
-  - Choose "Netgen 1D-2D-3D" algorithm
+  - Choose the "Netgen 1D-2D-3D" algorithm
   - Click "Apply and Close"

 - **Compute the mesh:**
   - Select "Mesh_1" in the Object Browser
   - Right Click → Compute (or Mesh → Compute)
-  - A table showing the number of triangles, quadrangles, etc., will appear
+  - A table showing the number of triangles, quadrangles, etc. will appear
   - Click "Close"

 - **Hide the geometry:**